linked0/web/dev.md

 #### 💎 init **nostra**
 yarn compile // in contracts
 yarn deploy:bsc-testnet // in contracts
-yarn transfer:trader // in contracts, don't need in web UI test npm install -g yalc // in sdk yarn build && yalc push // in sdk yarn list:addresses // in sdk yalc add @nostra-dev/sdk // in api and web yarn check-sdk // in api and web yarn fresh-start // db:reset-all & provision:all & rebalance
+npm install -g yalc // in sdk
+yarn build // in sdk for publishing package yarn list:addresses // in sdk yalc push // in sdk just for yalc yalc add @nostra-dev/sdk // in api and web yarn check-sdk // in api and web yarn fresh-start // db:reset-all & provision:all & rebalance